-- 1.9 The Act set out its intention to abolish all regional level plans.
-The North West Regional Spatial Strategy (RSS) has now been revoked (20th May 2013). - 1.10 The Act also introduces the concept of Neighbourhood Development Planning (NDP) for smaller areas.
+1.10 The Act set out its intention to abolish all regional level plans.
+The North West Regional Spatial Strategy (RSS) has now been revoked (20th May 2013).

+1.11 The Act also introduces the concept of Neighbourhood Development Planning (NDP) for smaller areas.
 The Development Plan will therefore now comprise the Carlisle District Local Plan (i.e. this Local Plan), any Neighbourhood Plans that may be prepared by parish councils, or in un-parished areas by Neighbourhood Forums and also the Cumbria Minerals and Waste Local Plan (MWLP).
 NDPs allow communities to develop a vision of what their area should be like and make decisions on where certain types of development should go.
-They go through a formal preparation process but importantly need to be in line with the strategic policies of the Carlisle Local Plan and are about facilitating development, not stopping it. - 1.11 The Localism Act introduces a Duty to Co-operate, requiring the Council to work with neighbouring authorities and a wide variety of public bodies on cross boundary planning issues and issues of common concern (see paragraphs 1.13-1.14).
+They go through a formal preparation process but importantly need to be in line with the strategic policies of the Carlisle Local Plan and are about facilitating development, not stopping it.
+Within Carlisle District one Neighbourhood Planning Area has been approved, covering Dalston Parish.
+The Council will continue to work with the Parish Council as this progresses.
+The Cumbria Minerals and Waste Local Plan (MWLP) contains mineral and waste specific policies for use in determining planning applications for waste or quarry developments in Cumbria.
+Certain policies in the CMWLP, once adopted, will need to be transposed into this plan, such as the illustration of the Mineral Safeguarding Areas onto the Local Plan proposals map.

+1.12 The Localism Act introduces a Duty to Co-operate, requiring the Council to work with neighbouring authorities and a wide variety of public bodies on cross boundary planning issues and issues of common concern (see paragraphs 1.13-1.14).